Equivariant algebraic K-theory of G-rings: Introduction

-Moreover, the study of algebraic $K$-theory is linked to equivariant stable homotopy theory: one of the main computational approaches is approximating $K$-theory by topological cyclic homology, which in many cases can be computed using tools of genuine $S^1$ equivariant stable homotopy theory.
-However, these methods do not take into account an inherent action on the input ring (or category), which is what we want to capture.
-On the other hand, Galois group actions have provided organizing principles for studying algebraic $K$-theory.
+Algebraic $K$-theory of rings is an intensely studied invariant because of its deep commections with algebraic geometry and number theory.
+The study of algebraic $K$-theory is linked to equivariant stable homotopy theory: one of the main computational approaches is approximating $K$-theory by topological cyclic homology, which in many cases can be computed using tools of genuine $S^1$ equivariant stable homotopy theory.
+However, these methods do not take into account an inherent action on the input ring (or category).
+The aim of this paper is to study algebraic $K$-theory from the genuine equivariant perspective: we construct and study a genuine algebraic $K$-theory $G$-spectrum in the case when a finite group $G$ acts on the input ring.

+Galois group actions have provided organizing principles for studying algebraic $K$-theory.
 It has long been suspected that the $K$-theory of a field should be computable in terms of the $K$-theory of the algebraic closure and the action of the absolute Galois group -- one of the early Quillen-Lichtenbaum conjectures was that the map from fixed points to homotopy fixed points of naive $G$-spectra is an equivalence after $p$-completion.
 Thomason later showed that in order to obtain an equivalence one needs to invert a ``Bott" element in $K$-theory and reduce mod a prime power.
 The concept of descent and the Quillen-Lichtenbaum conjecture has motivated Carlsson's program to study the $K$-theory of fields in terms of the representational assembly map for a Galois extension $E/F$ induced by tensoring a $G$-representations over $F$ with $E$.
-The aim of this paper is provide the framework that allows us to interpret these maps as maps of genuine $G$-spectra or their fixed points, thus making the tools of stable equivariant homotopy theory directly available for the study of $K$-theory.
+In this paper we provide the framework that allows us to interpret these maps as maps of genuine $G$-spectra or their fixed points, thus making the tools of stable equivariant homotopy theory directly available for the study of $K$-theory.